Skip to Main Content

 Tablets

-Denzapine tablets (available as 25mg, 50mg, 100mg and 200mg) are scored and licensed to be split in half.
+Available as 25mg, 50mg, 100mg and 200mg strengths, are scored and licensed to be split in half.
 They can be crushed and mixed with water or soft food; this is off-label use.
 The tablets are uncoated but the drug is insoluble; be careful to ensure the whole dose is taken.

 Oral suspension